jimvdz/kumachi-coffee/README.md

 # Kumachi Coffee and Pastries Website
-This is a dynamic website we created for a selected local business using HTML, CSS, and JavaScript as a group midterm project requirement for the WEBPUB course.
+This is a dynamic website we created for a selected local business using HTML, CSS, and JavaScript as a group final project requirement for the WEBPUB course.
 Its main goal is to enhance the company's marketing strategy by providing a platform for visitors to be informed and have interaction with what the business offers.
-The website consists of four (4) pages, namely the Landing page, Products page, Feature page, and Contact page.
-Key features include an add-to-cart system, responsive design, gallery view, rating system, search feature, and filtering options.
+The website consists of five (5) pages, namely the Landing page, Products page, Feature page, Contact page, and Admin page.
+Key features include responsive web design, an add-to-cart system, gallery view, rating system, search feature, filtering options, form submission, email/social media marketing mockups, and admin-exclusive pages via login.

 ## Website Structure
 The website consists of four main pages: